Slack 22.06.25

 Bug fixes

-- Fixed: A crash that could occur when a message contained a highlight word, an @-mention and certain non-English characters.
-We’ve fixed it, completely.
+- Fixed: A crash that could occur when a message contained a highlight word, an @-mention, and certain non-English characters.
+We fixed it, for certain.

 Slack 19.07.30